GilsonLabUCSD/APR/APR_User_Manual.md

 consider using the miniconda distribution which can be installed optionally in Amber16.
 You can invoke this Python version with $AMBERHOME/miniconda/bin/python.
 Another alternative is to install Python 2.7 through Anaconda (https://www.continuum.io/downloads).

-To use APR scripts for binding calcultions, work stations that enable GPU acceleration of Amber are highly recommended.
+Work stations that enable GPU acceleration of Amber are also highly recommended for running APR scripts.
 Please remember to set the environment variable
 "CUDA_VISIBLE_DEVICES" to prevent multiple simulations from running on a single GPU.
-It is possible to run the tutorial with pmemd.MPI, pmemd, and even sander, but it will take much longer.
+It is possible to run the tutorial with pmemd.MPI, pmemd, and even sander, but it will take significantly longer to finish the calculations.

 ## Topology and coordinate Files ##
 The current APR scripts do not include a built-in docking program.
-Therefore, a PDB file of the bound struture needs to be provided with all the water and counterions removed, since those will be added within the APR workflow later on.
+Therefore, a PDB file of the bound structure needs to be provided with all the water molecules and counterions removed, since those will be added within the APR workflow later on.
 For small molecules, mol2 files and possibly frcmod files are required.
 Those files need to be saved in the ./APR/setup/pdb and ./APR/setup/parameter_files directories, accordingly.
-They should also be indicated in ./APR/setup/input_files/tleap.in.amber16 if using Amber16, and ./APR/setup/input_files/tleap.in.amber14, if using Amber14.
-The Amber topology (.prmtop) and coordinate (.inpcrd) files will be generated in the workflow.
+They should also be indicated in ./APR/setup/input_files/tleap.in.amber16, if using Amber16, and in ./APR/setup/input_files/tleap.in.amber14, if using Amber14.
+The Amber topology (.prmtop) and coordinate (.inpcrd) files will be generated within the workflow.

 ## Atom and residue selections ##
 The Amber-mask style syntax is adopted for atom and residue selections.
 The characters ":" and "@" are used for atom and residue selections, respectively.
 For the residue selections,